openedx/docs.openedx.org/source/developers/concepts/hooks_extension_framework.rst

 By following these steps, you can start contributing to the Hooks Extension Framework and help extend the Open edX platform in a maintainable way.

-For more specifics about Open edX Events and Filters, please visit the :doc:`openedx-events:index` and :doc:`openedx-filters:index` documentation.
+For more specifics about Open edX Events and Filters, please visit the :doc:`openedx-events <openedx-events:index>` and :doc:`openedx-filters <openedx-filters:index>` documentation.

 .. _Open edX Django plugins: https://edx.readthedocs.io/projects/edx-django-utils/en/latest/plugins/readme.html
 .. _openedx-filters: https://github.com/openedx/openedx-filters